 2.1.
-Storm drain pipes 15 inches in diameter or larger shall be reinforced concrete pipe (RCP), cast in place concrete pipe (CIPP) or annular high density polyethylene (HDPE) pipe, or high-performance polypropylene (HPPP) pipe.
+Storm drain pipes 15 inches in diameter or larger shall be reinforced concrete pipe (RCP), annular high density polyethylene (HDPE) pipe, or high-performance polypropylene (HPPP) pipe.
 Cast-in-place pipe is not permitted.
-Use of HDPE and HPPP for storm drain, including pipes, flared end sections, and pipe inlets, will not be accepted for pPublicly owned and maintained storm drain systems in Wildland-Urban Interface (WUI) Fire Areas as defined by the current City WUI map.
-For Public storm drain systems outside of WUI Fire Areas, HDPE and HPPP, including pipes, flared end sections, and pipe inlets, shall not be permitted as inlet/outfall structures or between an inlet/outfall that daylights, -(such as a flared end section or headwall, at a vegetated area, ditch, or creek) and the next downstream/upstream storm drain structure in the storm drain system.
-HDPE and HPPP shall not be accepted where they connect to a structure that is located in an unpaved area, such as a field inlets in ditches or LID features.
+Use of HDPE and HPPP for storm drain, including pipes, flared end sections, and pipe inlets, will not be accepted for publicly owned and maintained storm drain systems in Wildland-Urban Interface (WUI) Fire Areas as defined by the current City WUI map.
+For Public storm drain systems outside of WUI Fire Areas, HDPE and HPPP, including pipes, flared end sections, and pipe inlets, shall not be permitted as inlet/outfall structures or between an inlet/outfall that daylights, such as a flared end section or headwall, at a vegetated area, ditch, or creek and the next downstream/upstream storm drain structure in the storm drain system.
+HDPE and HPPP shall not be accepted where they connect to a structure that is located in an unpaved area, such as field inlets in ditches or LID features.
 Changes in pipe material shall only occur at structures.
 Plastic perforated pipes located in LID features as part of the LID design are exempt from this rule and will continue to be allowed to connect to structures located in unpaved locations.
-Changes of pipe types must occur at storm drain structures.

 2.2.
-RCP shall be Class III, IV, or V as specified in Part 3111, Public Storm Drain Construction Standard Specifications, of these standards.
+RCP shall be Class III, IV, or V as specified in Part III, Public Storm Drain Construction Standard Specifications, of these standards.

-Typical total effective loads on buried pipe, expressed in pounds per linear foot of pipe, are shown in Table I-31.
-The design engineer shall determine the D-load for the depth and diameter of pipe from the table and select the class of RCP with a D-load rating equal to or greater than the value in Table I-31.
-The design engineer shall interpolate between the values in Table I-3-1 for conditions not presented in the table.
+Typical total effective loads on buried pipe, expressed in pounds per linear foot of pipe, are shown in Table I-1.
+The design engineer shall determine the D-load for the depth and diameter of pipe from the table and select the class of RCP with a D-load rating equal to or greater than the value in Table I-1.
+The design engineer shall interpolate between the values in Table I-1 for conditions not presented in the table.